vithushanms/LLaMA-fiesta/README.md

 # LLaMA-fiesta
-A client application that helps to run open source LLaMA LLMs locally
+An extender for LLaMA models to run it at a lower hardware cost

 # 01. Python Streaming API